-- The data link layer: comprised of two sub-layers: Logical Link Control (or LLC) and Media Access Control (or MAC).
+- The data link layer comprises two sub-layers: Logical Link Control (or LLC) and Media Access Control (or MAC).

-The physical layer defines the radio wave modulation and signalling characteristics for data transmission, while the data link layer defines the interface between the machine's bus and the physical layer, in particular an access method close to the one used in the Ethernet standard and rules for communication between the stations of the network.
-The 802.11 standard actually has three physical layers that define alternative modes of transmission:
+The physical layer defines the radio wave modulation and signaling characteristics for data transmission.
+In contrast, the data link layer defines the interface between the machine's bus and the physical layer, particularly an access method close to the one used in the Ethernet standard and rules for communication between the network stations.
+The 802.11 standard has three physical layers that define alternative modes of transmission:

 Any high-level protocol can be used on a Wi-Fi wireless network the same way it can be used on an Ethernet network.